Cross high-altitude pass, Laurebina Pass (4,620 m)

 Trip Itinerary

 There will be an airport representative from Nepal Intrepid Treks waiting for you at Tribhuwan International Airport, Kathmandu, Nepal, to take you to the hotel.
 In the afternoon, you have a small group meeting arranged by the Nepal Intrepid Treks team, and you meet your guide as well as other trek members.
-Briefly about the trek, acclimatization days, required gear, and all.
+Briefly about the trek, acclimatisation days, required gear, and all.

 In the evening, go for a walk in Thamel and enjoy the evening life of this business market.